fvzwieten/rbac-demo-webfarm/README.md

 -----------------------------------------------------------------------------

 - Requires Ansible 1.2
-- Expects CentOS/RHEL 6 hosts
+- Expects RHEL 7 hosts

 This example is an extension of the simple LAMP deployment.
 Here we'll install and configure a web server with an HAProxy load balancer in front, and deploy